 - LinkedIn: https://www.linkedin.com/in/abbie-leggott/

-I enjoy synthesising molecules in labs and actually applying the Chemistry that I have learnt in lectures.
+I particularly enjoyed synthesising molecules in labs and actually applying the Chemistry that I have learnt in lectures.
 It definitely makes the course a lot more satisfying knowing I can actually do experiments related to the theory I have been taught.

-I find organic chemistry the most interesting.
-The lecturers are clearly enthusiastic about it and they have definitely made me love it even more.
-I love how all the fundamental aspects can be used in drug synthesis to create molecules that can cure a variety of diseases.
+I found organic chemistry the most interesting.
+I loved how all the fundamental aspects can be used in drug synthesis to create molecules that can cure a variety of diseases.”

 “There is always something to do!
 We have over 200 societies at Leeds which encompass a broad spectrum of interests.
 This means there is always an event running that you will like.
 Living in halls was also great!
 Everyone was so friendly and it was easy to make a huge variety of friends.

 I am currently in the final year of my PhD where I have been researching the feasibility of using activity-directed synthesis to support antibacterial drug discovery.
 This project has enabled me to both expand my skills within organic synthesis and branch out into microbiology and perform MIC analysis on compounds I have synthesised.
 As I have been involved in a multi-disciplinary project, I have had lots of exposure to different lab techniques and working with different groups of PhD and Post-Doctoral Researchers.”